 In Archer push up, arms are kept wider than the normal push-up position and as you lower your body.

 You transfer the majority of your weight to one of your hands and incline towards that hand, while the other hand is kept straight.
 Simultaneously move your body to both sides.
 You have to maintain a tight, steady, and controlled body to perform archer push-ups.
-Must add this exercise in your upper chest bodyweight workout.
+This exercise should be added to your upper chest bodyweight workout.

 How To Do Archer Push-Up